 - 1 1/2 teaspoons chaat masala (see note)

 - 3/4 teaspoon kala namak (Himalayan black salt); see note

 - 1 cup coarsely grated unpeeled cucumber (4 ounces; 120g)

 - 1/4 cup (15g) chopped fresh cilantro leaves and tender stems

-In a medium bowl with a flexible rubber spatula, stir together the yogurt, Thai green chili, ginger, chaat masala, sugar, and black salt.
-Fold in the grated cucumber and cilantro.
+In a medium bowl, using a flexible rubber spatula, stir together yogurt, Thai green chili, ginger, chaat masala, sugar, and black salt.
+Fold in grated cucumber and cilantro.
 Serve right away or store in the refrigerator for 3 to 5 days.